 Getting started can sometimes be overwhelming, but it’s okay, we’re here to help!
 Everything you need to get started can be located on this page.
 If you have any additional questions, please don’t hesitate to ask.

-General requirements for all services include the following: completed registration through our register/login tab and vaccination records on file.
-Required vaccinations are Distemper, Parvo, Bordetella, and Rabies.
+Completed registration and vaccination records on file.
+Required vaccinations are Distemper, Parvo, Bordetella, & Rabies.

 What is a balanced trainer?